spinnaker/spinnaker.github.io/setup/security/authentication/oauth/index.md

 ## OAuth 2.0 providers

-In the general case, you’ll need to consult the documentation of your OAuth 2 provider to determine the appropriate values to put in each configurable field.
+Consult the documentation of your OAuth 2 provider to determine the appropriate values to put in each configurable field.
 For some common OAuth 2.0 providers, specific documentation is provided here.

-If you are using one of these providers, please follow the appropriate link below for specific instructions on configuring your provider:
+If you're using one of these providers, please follow the appropriate link below for specific instructions on configuring your provider:
 * [Azure](./azure/)
 * [GitHub Teams](./github/)